-So John could stop saving straight away, get a part-time job in a café (this is why Coast FI is mistakenly called Barista FI sometimes) and still enjoy a comfortable retirement and live off the passive income from his investments once he turns 60.
+So John could stop saving straight away, get a part-time job in a café (this is why Coast FI is mistakenly called Barista FIRE sometimes) and still enjoy a comfortable retirement and live off the passive income from his investments once he turns 60.

 One thing to remember about your Coast FI number is that it is not static, it is a moving target.
 This is because your Coast FI number will be higher the closer you get to retirement.

 The Coast FIRE Calculator

-If the formula above makes your head spin, you are not alone.
-The easiest way to calculate your Coast FI number is to use our free calculator.
-We have created two options for you:
+If the Coast FIRE formula above makes your head spin, you are not alone.
+The easiest way to calculate your Coast FI number is to use our free all-in-one Semi-Retirement Calculator.

 Use this simple calculator if you just want to quickly calculate your current Coast FI number for both your traditional and target retirement age.

 To download the calculator, you can enter your details in the form below:

 Whether you use our calculator or the formula above to calculate your Coast FI number manually, you will have to make some assumptions.
 It makes sense to keep the assumptions you use for these calculations a bit more conservative so that you don’t run into problems later on.

-While we used to see really high inflation rates 30-40 years ago, central banks around the world have decided that 2-3% are a good target and have been successful in keeping inflation below 3% for a long period of time.
+While we used to see really high inflation rates regularly 30-40 years ago, central banks around the world have decided that 2-3% are a good target and were successful in keeping inflation below 3% for a long period of time.
 Yes, inflation is currently a little out of control and has many in the personal finance space worried.
 However, in our opinion, there is no reason to believe the rates won’t go back down to the long-term average sooner or later.
 That’s why we use 2-3% for our calculations, but you might see things differently and use a different number.

 Expected Investment Return